johanley/precision-timekeeping/README.md

 - for the remaining conversions, the precision of the conversion varies

 In this library, the goals are:
-- to **ensure timescale conversions are always accurate to sub-millisecond level**, as a kind of minimal baseline
+- to **ensure timescale conversions are always accurate to sub-millisecond level from 1980-01-01 to the present day**, as a kind of minimal baseline
 - to execute timescale conversions in a **single method call**

 The design of <a href='https://www.iausofa.org/'>SOFA</a> is different in this regard.